 we know, Flow Discharge Q = a2v2

-This equation (b) gives that the flow discharge under ideal condition.
+This equation (b) gives the flow discharge under ideal conditions.
 This is called theoretical discharge.

 The actual discharge will be less than the theoretical discharge.

 Coefficient of discharge for the venturimeter is the ratio of actual flow discharge to the theoretical discharge.
 Coefficient of Ventuimeter discharge can be represented by Cd.
 The Coefficient of venturimeter value is less than 1.

 Cd = Qact/Q